What is Vedic meditation?

 Alas, like all great civilisations it came to an end, just over 5,000 years ago.
 As time went on, the ancient knowledge base became somewhat distorted, diluted and fragmented.

 In reaction to the losses and distortions of ancient knowledge, many of the world’s religions began forming around 3,000 years ago.
-Zorostrianism sprang up in Persia, Buddhism came into being in India, Jainism, an ancient knowledge base from India, became more codified, Daoism popped up in China (later followed by Confucianism), and what’s known as the Hindu synthesis also came into being in India.
+Zoroastrianism sprang up in Persia, Buddhism came into being in India, Jainism, an ancient knowledge base from India, became more codified, Taoism popped up in China (later followed by Confucianism), and what’s known as the Hindu synthesis also came into being in India.

 All of these have their roots in the Vedic knowledge base, but all developed their own flavours, and with time, some of the original teachings that underpinned them, were lost.